Lu1g1n0/FoG-detection-using-a-single-ankle-mounted-sensor/README.md

 - `test_label.csv`
 - `test_prediction.csv`

 The test label is extracted from the `test_data.csv` file.
 The prediction is obtained from the trained model and is in the form of probability (from 0 to 1).
 Test label and prediction can then be used for computing classification metrics.
-When evaluating test performance, remember that test data and label are here segmented with a 75% overlap.
+When evaluating test performance, remember that test data and label are here segmented with a 75% overlap (0.5s slide).

 ### Important Information

-1. Make sure your data is sampled or resampled to 40 Hz.
+1. Make sure your data is sampled or resampled to 60 Hz.
 2. Adjust the learning rate, number of epochs, and batch size based on your dataset size.
 Specifically, as your dataset size increases, reduce the learning rate and increase the number of epochs and batch size.
 This configuration should work well with 30 minutes to 2 hours of data.
 3. While the window size should be fixed at 2 seconds, you can adjust the overlap as you prefer.
 As the overlap increases, more windows are generated, producing more training data, which is beneficial.
 However, too large overlap may lead to overfitting.
 Thus, find the best compromise.
-4. This model has shown good performance on acceleration data recorded from the waist/lower back.
-Evaluations on data recorded from other body locations have not been performed yet.
+4. This model has shown good performance on gyroscope data recorded from the ankle.
+Evaluations on data recorded from other body locations produce different results.

 ## Citation

 Please cite the following paper in your publications if this repository helps your research.

-Luigi Borzì, Luis Sigcha, Daniel Rodríguez-Martín, Gabriella Olmo, Real-time detection of freezing of gait in Parkinson’s disease using multi-head convolutional neural networks and a single inertial sensor, Artificial Intelligence in Medicine 135:102459 (2023).
-[DOI: 10.1016/j.artmed.2022.102459](https://doi.org/10.1016/j.artmed.2022.102459).
+Luigi Borzì, Luis Sigcha, Daniel Rodríguez-Martín, Gabriella Olmo, Freezing of gait detection: the effect of sensor type, position, activities, datasets, and machine learning model, Journal of Parkinson's disease (2024).
+[DOI: upcoming](https://doi.org/upcoming).

 ## Contact